-Over the past 27 years, Channel 3 Kids camp has partnered with Nature's Classroom, an environmental studies organization, serving school children across New England for 5 day (Monday - Friday) stays at camp.
+Since 1992, Channel 3 Kids camp has partnered with Nature's Classroom, an environmental studies organization, serving school children across New England for 5 day (Monday - Friday) stays at camp.
 The partnership has provided for year-round programming at the camp, and offers services for youth in outdoor education.

 Nature's Classroom is a unique educational experience for students and their teachers, offering the very best in environmental education.
 Through the program, students take an active role in education by participating in exciting hands-on interdisciplinary classes.

 With 35 acres of woodlands there are more discoveries around every bend.
-Thirty foot tall "Whale Rock" is a popular destination for field groups, and usually leads to a discussion of glacial activity and climate change more than 15 thousand years ago.
+Thirty foot tall "Whale Rock" is a popular destination for field groups, and usually leads to a discussion about glacial activity and climate change from more than 15 thousand years ago.
 Some classes will ponder more recent changes as they hike to a cemetery with stones dating back to the 1700's.